Keroro RPG: Kishi to Musha to Densetsu no Kaizoku

 is an action role-playing game developed by Namco Tales Studio and published by Namco Bandai Games for the Nintendo DS, which released in Japan in March 2010.
-The game is based on the Sgt.
-Frog franchise with gameplay elements adapted from the Tales series.
+It is the final game based on the Sgt.
+Frog franchise and features gameplay elements adapted from the Tales series, making it a spin-off to the main series.

 Gameplay

 Out of battle, Keroro RPG has similar gameplay to other titles in the Tales series.
 The player visits various towns throughout the game, in which they can talk to various NPCs, buy items, and progress the story.
 The player also goes to dungeons, which contain various enemies, treasures, and puzzles.
 After battles, the player acquires gold to buy various things, and experience points, which goes toward leveling up the party.
 When traveling between towns and dungeons, the player travels through the field map, which sometime contains no enemies.

 Unlike the other Keroro Games, Keroro RPG uses the "Linear Motion Battle System", or LMBS.
 Like previous Tales games, Keroro RPG uses 2D sprites with combat taking place on a single two-dimensional line, and is completely real-time, with the player controlling one person and the others being controlled by A.I. if another person isn't controlling them.
 Similar to Tales of Hearts, only three party members are on the battlefield.
-The player also has the option of calling in characters from previous Namco-Bandai games to use an attack.
+The player also has the option of calling in characters from previous Namco-Bandai games to use an attack, including Pac-Man, The Prince, Taizo Hori, Don Wada and Klonoa, among others.